zerkz/mcp/README.md

 For complete documentation about the Salesforce DX MCP Server, see [this section](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_mcp.htm) in the _Salesforce DX Developer Guide_.
 The docs include:

-* Comprehensive overview, including details about the security features
+* Comprehensive overview, including details about the security features.
-* Quick start guide
+* Quick start guide.
-* Multiple examples of configuring the server in your MCP client
+* Multiple examples of configuring the server in your MCP client.
-* Sample prompts for invoking the core DX MCP tools
+* Sample prompts for invoking the core DX MCP tools.

 [Here are the release notes.](https://github.com/forcedotcom/mcp/tree/main/releasenotes)